kimt33/fanpy/docs/tutorial_calc_code.rst

    variable, :code:`objective`, can be assigned to a different Schrodinger equation instance or be initialized with different parameters.
 For more information, go to the :code:`__init__` method of the Schrodinger equation instance in the :py:mod:`objective.schrodinger
-   <wfns.schrodinger.schrodinger>` module.
+   <wfns.schrodinger>` module.
 Different constraints (the default is the normalization
    constraint) can be found in the :py:mod:`objetive.constraints <wfns.schrodinger.constraints>` module.
 7. Solver is called to optimize the wavefunction.
 The solver can be changed to a different solver